dipendra-mule/conducky/website/docs/user-guide/event-management.md

 Requirements:

-- Must be authenticated as a SuperAdmin
+- Must be authenticated as a System Admin
 - Slug must be unique across the system
 - Slug must be URL-safe (lowercase, alphanumeric, hyphens only)